A Little About The Recipe: Easy Homemade Mayonnaise

 Because one time, just once, I ended up with a pool of very un-dreamy liquid in my bowl which, no matter how desperately I blended, refused to solidify.
 I still have no idea why.
 If it were not for this one time in all the hundreds of times I have made it, I could claim it was fail-proof.
 Un-messer-uppable!
 Perfect!
 As it is, this one fail puts it into the category of almost – but it’s a minor smidgin of an almost!
 The other way to make homemade mayonnaise is a torturous dripping of olive oil and a far, far higher likelihood of failure.
 Trust me; this is faster and easier and just as tasty.
 The other option for easy mayo is to buy it.
 The problem with this scenario is that the store-bought ones cannot seem to get along without adding in some sugar and additives and whatever else they fancy.
 Since I started making my own, I discovered homemade is just as tasty without the ‘extras’.

 For whole30 or strict paleo, the Dijon mustard will, unfortunately, put this recipe out of bounds.
-If you are ‘paleo-ish’ this recipe will work just fine; and, for any keto followers out there, this is a really great condiment just loaded with those healthy fats you need, and it tastes awesome too!
+If you are ‘paleo-ish’ this recipe will work just fine.
+For Atkins’ Dieters of all phases mayonnaise was a Dr Atkins’ recommended condiment for tasty meals.
+For those keto dieters out there, this is a really great condiment just loaded with those healthy fats you need.
+It’s great as a go-to way to increase the fat content of those plainer meat dishes.
+Oh, and it tastes awesome too!

 Easy Homemade Mayonnaise